tylertitsworth/5th-age-srd/Classes/Druid.md

 #### Defiling

-When you cast a blighter daily spell, that spell becomes recharge 18+ after battle.
+When you cast a blighter full recovery spell, that spell becomes recharge 18+ after battle.

 You also gain the Defiling Touch at-will spell as a bonus spell.